zintus/Arranged/README.md

 ## Differences

 - `UIStackView` observes `hidden` property of arranged views, delays its effect if called inside animation block, and updates constraints accordingly.
-I find this behavior confusing and impractical to implement. `Arranged.StackView` provides a straightforward method `setArrangedView(_:hidden:)` which updates constraints exactly the same way as `UIStackView` does, but it doesn't affect `hidden` property.
+I believe this behavior is confusing and impractical to implement. `Arranged.StackView` provides a straightforward method `setArrangedView(_:hidden:)` which updates constraints exactly the same way as `UIStackView` does, but it doesn't affect `hidden` property.
-- Animations require you to call `view.layoutIfNeeded()` method, just like with any regular layout
+- Animations require you to call `view.layoutIfNeeded()` - just like with any regular layout
-- `StackViewDistribution.FillProportionally` doesn't update its constrains when `intrinsicContentSize` of arranged views changes, due to the fact that `UIStackView` uses private API (`_intrinsicContentSizeInvalidatedForChildView`) to do that
+- `StackViewDistribution.FillProportionally` doesn't update its constrains when `intrinsicContentSize` of arranged views changes due to the fact that `UIStackView` uses private API (`_intrinsicContentSizeInvalidatedForChildView`) to achieve that
-- `UISV-text-width-disambiguation` constraints are not implemented because they are confusing and not documented
+- `UISV-text-width-disambiguation` constraints are not implemented because they are not documented (and you probably should disambiguate text views the way that fits your app anyway)

 ## Installation<a name="installation"></a>